gboehl/dynare/doc/manual/source/the-model-file.rst

     is typically used when flipping some variables for steady state
-    calibration: typically a separate model file is used for calibration, which includes the list of variable declarations with the macro-processor, and flips some variable.
+    calibration: typically a separate model file is used for calibration, which includes the list of variable declarations with the macro processor, and flips some variable.

     *Example*